cloneofghosts/python-pirate-weather/README.md

 ## Basic Use

-Although you don't need to know anything about the Dark Sky API to use this module, their docs are available at https://pirateweather.net/en/latest/.
+Although you don't need to know anything about the Pirate Weather API to use this module, their docs are available at https://pirateweather.net/en/latest/.

 To use the wrapper: